Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Causal Discovery using Quantiles

-Stated differently, \autoref{thm:qs_assym} implies that minimizing the code length is equivalent to minimizing the quantile score.
+Note that~\autoref{thm:qs_assym} does not state that CLs and QSs are equivalent, but rather that inequalities in CLs imply inequalities in QSs with respect to a specific statistical model, and conversely.
+In other words,~\autoref{thm:qs_assym} implies that there is an equivalence between minimizing code length and quantile score.
 Hence, because of the MDL principle, the causal direction can be inferred from the lowest quantile score.
-We thus define our quantile-based score for a given $\tau$ as

-with $S_{X \to Y}(\tau) \in [0,1]$ and $S_{Y \to X}(\tau) = 1 - S_{X \to Y}(\tau)$.
-Then, we use the following rule for causal discovery: \begin{corollary}[Quantile-based causal discovery] If $S_{X \to Y}(\tau) > 0.5$, conclude that $X$ causes $Y$.
-If $S_{Y \to X}(\tau) > 0.5 $, conclude that $Y$ causes $X$.
-Otherwise, do not decide. \end{corollary} Note that this score and rule are similar to the ideas in \citet{Budhathoki2017}, which propose a normalization based on the sum of the description lengths for the marginal distributions, and write
+The proof can be found in the supplementary material (\autoref{sec:proof_thm3}), but the intuition is as follows.